 French Breakfast Radish - Sweet, Crunchy, Cylindrical Roots

-Also known as Breakfast radish, Flambeau, Flambo and Les Radis Petit Déjeuner both the root and leafy greens of this radish are eaten.
+Also known as Breakfast radish, Flambeau, Flambo and Les Radis Petit Déjeuner, both the root and leafy greens are eaten.

 Oblong and cylindrical roots 1 1/2 - 2" long and 3/4" in diameter, rose-scarlet flesh with white tip.
 Loved for its distinct sweet mild flavor and succulent crunch.
 French Breakfast radishes have edible, leafy greens.
 Heirloom grown since the 1880's.

 The radish is indigenous to Europe and Asia.
 Domestication is believed to have occurred 5,000 years ago.
 Radishes were well known to the Greeks and Romans.
 This heirloom treat has been loved for its sweet, mild flavor and crunch in the French markets since the 1880s.
 It appears the name came from the habit of Paris produce sellers snacking on these radishes, dipping them in butter then sprinkling with a pinch of salt mid-morning.
 The French nickname of “Les Radis Petit Déjeuner” directly translates as breakfast radish.

 Radishes are mostly eaten fresh.
 Great in salads, sliced with salt or pickled.
 They make easy and handy appetizers when sliced lengthwise, lightly buttered and salted in the French tradition.
 The mildly peppery flavors mingle well with sweet cream cheese, aged soft cheese, butter, and salt.
 Grilling brings out subtly sweet and nutty flavors for a more involved, well-rounded treat.

 Harvest radishes as soon as they are mature, if you let them them go too long they will be tough and woody.

 From the soil to the seed to the food you eat - we'll help you grow your best garden!